 At long last, point.me is here.
 Regular readers likely remember us writing about award search tool JuicyMiles over the past few years.
 If, like me, you came to really enjoy that tool, you have probably been in withdrawal for months since it closed down.
 Thankfully, point.me has arrived on the scene.
 I’ve had a chance to play with the tool and frankly I love it.
-Pricing is quite reasonable (and you can try it out for free for 24hrs with our coupon code below).
+Pricing is quite reasonable.
 Searches can feel a bit slow at first, but given the information returned it seems like a fair enough trade.
 This is certainly a cool tool that can make your life a lot easier when searching for award tickets by searching 33 programs with a single click.

 - Direct link to Point.me